Welfare and Distributional Effects of Joint Intervention in Networks: Analysis

-Focusing on the first case with \(g_{ij}^*\in(0,\bar w)\), Theorem \ref{th-1} shows that the degree of intervention in the strength of the link between two players is proportional to the product of the eigenvector weights of both players.
-We make our result clearer by taking ratios:
+Furthermore, result (d) characterizes the optimal intervention by relating it to the principal components of the network, showing that the degree of intervention in the strength of the link between two players is proportional to the product of their eigenvector weights.
+In other words, the higher the eigenvector weights of two agents, the greater the weight assigned to them by the planner.
+We clarify this result by considering the following ratio: